kavyaemani/Deep_Learning_Artist_identification_-_style_transfer/README.md

-# Deep Learning Artist Identification & Style Transfer
+# Deep Learning Artist Identification & Style Transfer(Code was run using Northwestern MLDS' GPU cluster.)
 This project develops an end-to-end deep learning pipeline to automatically identify artists from their paintings and to perform art style transfer.
 Two main tasks are addressed:

 - Artist Identification: Classify paintings by 11 top artists (filtered from a dataset of 50) using a CNN-based approach.